request an appointment online.

 - To see if treatment is working

-- Predict if a treatment might be effective for ovarian and some other types of cancer
+- To predict if a treatment might be effective for ovarian and some other types of cancer

 The CA-125 test alone cannot find ovarian cancer.
 A high level of CA-125 does not always mean you have ovarian cancer.
 Other conditions may raise the level of CA-125.
 Low levels of CA-125 do not mean you are cancer-free.
 Some types of ovarian cancer produce only low levels of CA-125 or none at all.

-The only way to find out for certain if a growth is ovarian cancer is for the doctor to remove cells from it and look at them under a microscope (biopsy).
+The only way to find out for certain if a growth is ovarian cancer is for the doctor to remove tissue from it and look at it under a microscope.
+This is called a biopsy.
 Tissue can be removed by:

 - Surgery